How Buy Now, Pay Later Is Transforming The Traditional B2B Channel Finance

 In this scenario, KredX with the help of technology can help in mitigating some of these risks.
 Online tools, including automated credit apps, can accelerate B2B payments and transform the credit process.
 Such technologies in place can deliver the same level of convenience and speed to B2B buyers that B2C buyers enjoy.
 A seamless buyer experience will increase conversion.
 Also, they let B2B buyers establish good credit along with their channel finance suppliers.

 There’s been a buzz about BNPL potentially cascading into B2B.
 However, vendors seeking such disruption need to consider many aspects that they’ll have to change.
-By introducing KredX in their existing payment system, half of their stress can go away.
+By introducing KredX to their existing payment system, half of their stress can go away.
 With the BNPL service by Kredx, many problems could be resolved for both B2B suppliers and buyers.
 Furthermore, this fintech service can compel card issuers to provide improved rates to buyers to sustain the business.
 It can make them pair credit lines with different settlement forms to gain working capital benefits.

 It’s hard to tell the exact future of this transformation.
 But, it’s notable to see the journey of the B2B payments landscape in the last 20 years.
 The sector is experiencing an evolution by harnessing new technologies.
 BNPL adoption can become an important step to proceed with this transformation.